chriso23/firebase-database-web-sdk/README.md

-Firebase Realtime Database Web Quickstart
+Firebase Realtime Database: JavaScript Quickstart
 ------------------------------------------------

 The Firebase Database quickstart demonstrates how to connect to the Firebase Realtime Database and